shaliulab/idoc_docs/docs/installation.md

 #### 2. Edit the `ExecStart` line so:

-   * the first token points to the python binary of your conda environment
+   * the first token (`/home/vibflysleep/miniconda3/envs/idoc/bin/python`) points to the python binary of your conda environment
-   * the second token points to the `server.py` script
+   * the second token (`/home/vibflysleep/anaconda3/envs/idoc/lib/python3.8/site-packages/idoc/server/bin/server.py`) points to the `server.py` script.
+It should have the same prefix as your python binary (if you installed using conda)

 #### 3. Place the file under `/etc/system/systemd/idoc_server.service` (you will need sudo permissions)